MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft-graph.md

 ### Implications related to country selection

-- When [choosing your own brands](#define-your-brands-or-interests), we will provide suggestions based on the selected country/region.
+- When [choosing your own brands](#define-your-brands-or-interests), the system provides suggestions based on the selected country or region.

-- When [choosing an industry](#define-your-brands-or-interests), we will identify the most relevant brands or interests based on the selected country/region.
+- When [choosing an industry](#define-your-brands-or-interests), you'll get the most relevant brands or interests based on the selected country or region.

-- When [mapping your fields](#map-your-fields), if the Country/Region field isn't mapped, we'll use Microsoft Graph data from the selected country/region to enrich your customer profiles.
-We'll also use that selection to enrich your customer profiles that don't have country/region data available.

-- When [enriching profiles](#refresh-enrichment), we'll enrich all customer profiles for which we have Microsoft Graph data available for the selected brands and interests, including profiles that are not in the selected country/region.
+- When [enriching profiles](#refresh-enrichment), we'll enrich all customer profiles for which we get data for the selected brands and interests.
+Including profiles that are not in the selected country or region.
 For example, if you selected Germany, we'll enrich profiles located in the United States if we have Microsoft Graph data available for the selected brands and interests in the US.

 ## Configure Enrichment